PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 The level of priority for dimensions from outer dimension to inner dimension is:

 1. Quantum Script in batch.
 No squeezing
-2. Shot choice in a shot vector Squeezed out if no shot vector
+2. Shot choice in a shot vector.
+Squeezed if no shot vector
 3. Measurement in the quantum script.
 Squeezed out if only one measurement
 4. Parameter broadcasting.
 Squeezed out if no parameter-broadcasting.
 Adds to array shape instead of adding tuple nesting.
 5. Fundamental measurement shape.